Updated: Feb 26, 2021

 Ways to play NES Light Gun Games on a Modern TV

 As with most systems, The NES had a range of other largely less successful peripherals.
 One peripheral that is worthy of mention, however, was the Hands-Free, a device designed to enable disabled players to play NES games.
-It was allegedly inspired by the control interfaces used on some electric wheelchairs - in particular, that used by Professor Steven Hawking.
+It was allegedly inspired by the control interfaces used on some electric wheelchairs - in particular, that used by Professor Stephen Hawking.

 As you would expect, the NES had a dedicated magazine - Nintendo Power.
 Where Nintendo Power differed from the likes of Your Sinclair and Amstrad Action was that Nintendo Power was 1st party - i.e. made by Nintendo themselves.
 It has been suggested this may have caused some controversy, as some developers allegedly made accusations of favouritism i.e. Nintendo Power giving greater attention to 1st Party Nintendo games*.